lsst-dm/dmtn-010/index.rst

  * More complicated distortion models immediately available to us.
  * API for adding additional models.
  * AST is written in C, so is callable from C++.
- * Python interface to AST already developed: pyast.
+ * Python interface to AST already developed: PyAST_.
  * Significant work already invested in performance.
  * Signfiicant documentation already exists.

-.. abstractAST-disadvantage:
+.. _AST-abstract-disadvantage:

 Disadvantages
 ^^^^^^^^^^^^^^

  * Moderate time investment.
  * Cannot easily leverage full power of AST machinery.
  * Would have to provide separate documentation of our C++ API.
  * Existing documentation often opaque.
- * pyast documentation very sparse.
+ * PyAST_ documentation very sparse.
  * Written in "Object Oriented C" - major long-term maintainability question.
  * API could use significant refactoring.
  * David Berry will very likely retire around the time of LSST commissioning: LSST-DM would become the de-facto owners of AST.

-.. adoptGWCS:
+.. _adoptGWCS:

 5. Adopt AstroPy GWCS
 ---------------------